-- Take seriously what is being told - Not agree to keep secret or confidential anything that is being told - Not ask any leading or intrusive questions - Make discreet notes using the child's own words - Upload any written notes or related documents to the concern raised using the 'MyConcern' platform. - Not make any further copies, - Not speculate, make accusations or extrapolate any information that has not been told - Sign, date and note the time of the conversation on the write-up - Pass the problem immediately and confidentially to the DSL - Ensure that any disclosure must remain confidential to the DSL
+- Take seriously what is being told - Not agree to keep secret or confidential anything that is being told - Not ask any leading or intrusive questions (but staff can ask children if they have been harmed and what the nature of that harm was).

+- · Make discreet notes using the child's own words - Upload any written notes or related documents to the concern raised using the 'MyConcern' platform. - Not make any further copies, - Not speculate, make accusations or extrapolate any information that has not been told - Sign, date and note the time of the conversation on the write-up - Pass the problem immediately and confidentially to the DSL - Ensure that any disclosure must remain confidential to the DSL